keiww/express-gulp-webpack/README.md

 ```

 - Gulp to add reversion hash and cdn prefix to all static assets
+- Gulp to move all static asset from `public` to `cdn` and wait for upload
 - [TODO] add cdn uploader

 ```